garrettgman/garrettgman.github.io/foundations.md

 ### Case study

 Suppose your friend teaches you a new game that involves dice.
 On each turn, you roll one die and receive a score based on your roll.
 However, your friend forgets to explain how your score is determined.
-Luckily, you've written down the value of your die ($D$) and your score ($S$) as you've played.
+Luckily, you've written down the value of your die ($$D$$) and your score ($$S$$) as you've played.
 In other words, you've collected some data.

-obs | $D$ | $S$
+obs | $$D$$ | $$S$$
 --- | --- | ---
 1   | 1 | 7
 2   | 4 | 19